akalverboer/ruby_draughts_10x10/README.md

 Why MAD100?
 ===========
 The name MAD refers to the reverse of DAM: the dutch name for the king of draughts.
 The number refers to the 100 squares of the board.
 By the way: for Ruby programmers it is not difficult to convert it to a 64 squares version.

 Tags
 ====
-draughts engine, MTD-bi search, alpha-beta pruning, fail soft, negamax, aspiration windows, null move heuristic,  opening book, quiescence search, iterative deepening, transposition table, principal variation, evaluation, piece square tables, FEN
+draughts engine, Ruby language, MTD-bi search, alpha-beta pruning, fail soft, negamax, aspiration windows, null move heuristic,  opening book, quiescence search, iterative deepening, transposition table, principal variation, evaluation, piece square tables, FEN